 -Click here to view the roster and regional action project summaries for cohort 4.

-Applications for the sixth cohort of fellows will open May, 2019 and will be posted here.
+Applications for the sixth cohort of fellows will open in early summer 2019 and will be posted here.

 Q: If accepted to the fellowship, is there a cost to participate?

 A: Upon acceptance to the program, fellows’ chambers pay a $1,000 commitment deposit, which is refundable upon completion of the program.
 All other expenses associated with participation (travel, meals, etc.) are covered by ACCE.

 Q: I’m not a CEO, can I still apply?

 A: The Fellowship for Education & Talent Development is available to chamber CEOs and senior staff.
 Anyone who holds a leadership role in the chamber industry and is passionate about improving education and talent development outcomes is encouraged to apply.

 Q: What are the expectations for the Regional Action Project (RAP)?